wegfawefgawefg/MonsterCatcher/README.md

 # MonsterCatcher
-highly modable game engine for a particular brand of game
+a filetype for describing a certain type of game